California's Official State Social Security Administrator

 The Windfall Elimination Provision (WEP)

-In 1983, Congress passed the WEP to prevent employees who received non-covered (no Social Security taxes paid) pensions from the "windfall" of receiving the higher Social Security benefit calculation typically used for longtime, low-wage earners.
+In 1983, Congress passed the WEP to prevent employees who received non-covered pensions (no Social Security taxes paid) from the "windfall" of receiving the higher Social Security benefit calculation typically used for longtime, low-wage earners.

 The WEP may reduce Social Security benefits for those who receive any portion of their pension not covered by Social Security, and who also qualify for benefits based on other Social Security-covered earnings.